anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-03 -> ae-04:

-* In response to SECDIR Early Review of ae-03 by Barry Lea,
+* In response to SECDIR Early Review of ae-03 by Barry Leiba,
   - replace 'end-to-end security' by the more clear 'end-to-end authentication'
   - restrict the meaning of the abbreviation 'AE' to 'Alternative Enrollment'
   - replace 'MAY' by 'may' in requirement on delegated registrar actions